CottageLabs/localvoices/README.md

 * born - date the singer was born.
 May be a date fragment (e.g. just the year)
 * died - date the singer died (if relevant).
 May be a date fragment (e.g. just the year)
 * biography - free text biographical information
-* songs - the list of song versions performed by this singer
+* versions - the list of song versions performed by this singer
 * created_date - a timestamp, system assigned, for the moment the record was created
 * last_updated - a timestamp, system assigned, for the last time the record was updated